udel-cbcb/jupyterlab_on_biomix/README.md

 In this case, the SSH forwarding port is "8430".
 Note this port number will be different each time you submit the above slurm script.
 Keep a note of it, you will use it in the following steps.

-## From your local computer, run the following command
+## From your local computer (laptop, desktop etc), run the following command

 ```
 ssh -L 8430:localhost:8430 your_username@biomix